Université Paris-Saclay Artificial Intelligence Informatics Master

 We prepared for you surveys to be filled out to choose your classes.
 Please turn in the answers as soon as possible and NO LATER THAN AUG 20 (FIRST COME FIRST SERVE).

 You must take some mandatory classes and choose from optional classes.
 Some classes from other parcourses may also be available, see classes underlined in the provisional weekly schedule or weekly EDT.

 If you do not have the right prerequisites, contact the instructors.

 PREparatory classes, 2.5 ECTS each.
 Mandatory for all M1 students.
 Prerequisite for M2 students who have not taken similar classes.
 If you cannot take them, study on your own, see: How do I get ready?

 PRE1: APPLIED STATISTICS -- Statistiques appliquées (Marie-Anne Poursat)

 Tronc commun (TC) “classic classes", 2,5 ECTS each.

 Among the bold classes, you may take either green (ML path) or brown (NLP path) classes in a given period.

-TC1: MACHINE LEARNING 2 -- Algorithmes d'apprentissage (Caio Corro) -- with ML1 as prerequisite.
+TC1: Machine Learning Algorithms -- Algorithmes d'apprentissage (Caio Corro) -- with ML1 as prerequisite.

 Formerly all OPTional classes, though some in bold are now mandatory :-) 2.5 ECTS each.